Instability of a dusty vortex: Linear stability analysis for weakly inertial particles

 \section{Linear stability analysis for weakly inertial particles}

 In this section, we establish a theoretical grounding to this novel two-phase instability through rigorous linear stability analysis (LSA).
-The analysis is intended to reveal the mechanisms that cause particle-laden vortex tube to be unstable, and their functional dependence on the non-dimensional numbers at hand.
+The analysis is intended to reveal the mechanisms that cause { the 2D particle-laden vortex flow to be unstable}, and their functional dependence on the non-dimensional numbers at hand.
 This study is restricted to the assumption of small, but non-zero particle inertia such that $\Sto<0.1$.

 In the following, we adopt an Eulerian-Eulerian description of the particle-laden flow based on the Two-Fluid model \citep{marbleDynamicsDustyGases1970,druzhininTwowayInteractionTwodimensional1995,jacksonDynamicsFluidizedParticles2000,kasbaouiPreferentialConcentrationDriven2015,kasbaouiRapidDistortionTwoway2019}.
 In this framework, the conservation equations for the fluid phase and particle phase in the two-fluid model read